DataDog/integrations-core/bitdefender/README.md

     After you make the curl request, you should receive a response indicating your connection has been established successfully.
 5. In Datadog, filter your logs in Log Explorer to ensure data is populating properly in your dashboard.

-## Data collected
+## Data Collected

+### Logs

 The Bitdefender integration collects and forwards Bitdefender logs to Datadog.

+### Metrics

+The Bitdefender integration does not include any metrics.

+### Events

-It does not include any metrics or events.
+The Bitdefender integration does not include any events.

 ## Support